By Rachel Berliner, Public Relations Assistant at the Law Office … Read More about Winter/Spring 2024 School, Summer Camp, and Resource Fairs

-With more than 25 years experience representing children, adults, and families with special needs, I passionately focus my practice on special education law, disability law, and legal advocacy for individuals with disabilities.
+With 39 years of experience representing and advocating for children, adults, and families with special needs, I passionately focus my practice on special education law, disability law, and legal advocacy for individuals with disabilities.

 Perceptions and Expectations: Parents are often in a dilemma as to when to engage an attorney in the special education process.

 When it feels like your child’s educational experience is becoming an emotional rollercoaster, parents should act on their instincts and concerns with their child’s program and placement and consult an attorney as soon as possible.
 Parents may not realize that PPT meetings and the development of your child’s IEP meetings are legal proceedings that impact your child’s right to FAPE (Free and Appropriate Public Education).